 And to get there, you need to get an accurate picture of where you are now.
 Remember the part where I mentioned how where you are now and where you’re going matters?
-Well, this is it.
+Well, this is it for being on track.

 Because, if you aren’t realistic about where you are now compared to where you want to be, you’re less likely to reach your target.
 Not only that, but conduct an evaluation to dial in on the exact steps necessary to ensure the results you want.

 The difference between merely setting a target and reaching it starts with this careful evaluation step.
 Then, plan the actions in (smaller) steps to get you there for the next part.